-If you don't meet the requirements for a shared deployment, you can deploy a dedicated guest controller using the Cisco 5500 Series Wireless LAN Controller.
-The controller is directly connected the Internet edge DMZ, and guest traffic from every other controller in the organization is tunneled to this controller.
+If you don't meet the requirements for a shared deployment, you can deploy a dedicated guest controller using the Cisco 5500 Series Wireless Controllers or Cisco 2500 Series Wireless Controllers.
+The controller is directly connected the Internet edge DMZ, and guest traffic from every configured controller within the organization is tunneled to this controller pair.
 In both the shared and dedicated guest-traffic deployment model, the Internet edge firewall restricts access from the guest network.
 The guest network is only able to reach the Internet and the internal Dynamic Host Configuration Protocol (DHCP) and Domain Name System (DNS) servers.